Hawks vs Spurs Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 20)

 Atlanta vs San Antonio Prop Picks (AI)

-Remi is pouring through mountains of stats on each team.
+Remi is pouring through loads of stats on each player.
 In fact, anytime the Hawks and Spurs play there’s always several intriguing angles to key in on.
 Not to mention games played at Frost Bank Center in Nov rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: O. Okongwu under 24.5 PTS+REB.